Updated on January 4, 2023

 Neighbor disputes involving real property are never fun.
 To sustain your neighborly relationship with those who live next door, it is always best to amicably resolve these disputes.
 Common neighbor disputes include loud noise, blocking the driveway, tree roots or overhanging trees, and, of course, the litigious boundary line dispute.

 Unfortunately, however, on many occasions these disputes cannot reasonably be resolved.
 Moreover, in the process of attempting to resolve them, discussions between neighbors become acrimonious and relationships crumble.
-For this reason, whenever you encounter these types of disputes, it is sometimes worth the extra money to hire an attorney.
+For this reason, whenever you encounter these types of disputes, it is sometimes worth the extra money to hire a boundary dispute attorney in Los Angeles .
 Yes, attorney’s fees are often unrecoverable in cases involving neighbor disputes over real property.
 Nonetheless, these fees could be recoverable under the penal code.

 In California, Code of Civil Procedure Section 1033.5(a)(10)(A)-(C) provides that attorney’s fees are recoverable as costs only when authorized by contract, statute, or law.
 For the most part neighbor disputes fall outside this section’s purview since there is often no contract, statute, or law specifying that the prevailing party is entitled to attorney’s fees.